monkstone/monkstone.github.com/sketches/class.md

 To create such a sketch use:-

 {% highlight bash %}
-k9 create my_sketch 300 300 --wrap
+k9 --create my_sketch 300 300 # with `template: class` in config.yml
 {% endhighlight %}

 To run such sketch in live mode use:-

 {% highlight bash %}
-k9 live my_sketch.rb
+k9 --live my_sketch.rb
 {% endhighlight %}